The Ultimate Guide to Living and Working in Milton keynes

 You can now visit Bletchley Park; tickets cost £21 for adults, £12.50 for 12-17-year olds and are free to under 12s.
 There are various exhibitions and events to participate in that people of all ages will enjoy.

 In Milton Keynes, for every thousand people there are 32.7 crimes reported per year.
-Compared to the national crime rate Milton Keynes’s crime rate is at 104%.
-32.2% of the crime in Milton Keynes is classed as violent crime.
+Compared to the national crime rate, Milton Keynes crime rate is at 104%.
+32.2% of Milton Keynes crime rate is classed as violent crime.
 From September 2019-August 2020 there was 16.7 thousand violent crimes reported, which is an increase of 13.5% from the year before.

 This is thought of as one of the best places to live in Milton Keynes.
 The South Basin gives you access to various leisure activities such as wind surfing, dinghy sailing and many others.
 It was also built to capture flash floods, so it’s a safe area to live in.

 This picaresque place to live is situated on the banks of the River Ouzel.
 It has the feel of a small village or town, but is well connected to the main city.
 Walton is a popular place to live in Milton Keynes.

 This market town offers a range of pubs, shops and restaurants, while maintaining the feeling of a cosy village.
 There is also a music festival held in Stony Stratford every year called the Folk on the Green.
 There is a lot of history in the town and is a very popular area.

 With a population of only 6000 people Middleton is a great place to live if you don’t like the busy feel of a city.
 There are a few schools scattered through Middleton and people love the scenery they find there.

 The biggest train station in Milton Keynes is Milton Keynes Central railway station, which opened in 1982.The station is located on the west coast main line, which is about 50 miles northwest of London.
 The trains you will find there are from Avanti West Coast, West Midlands Trains and Southern regional services.